top of page

 How Can We Help?

-Our therapists will go through a detailed assessment with you in order to determine the cause of your hip pain.
-Once we have identified the factors contributing to your pain, we can work with you to develop a treatment and management plan to address these factors.
-We will work on calming down the pain and aggravation around the hip, and once this is achieved we will introduce hip strengthening exercises to help you get back to the things you love to do.
-If you are an athlete experiencing hip or groin pain, our physios can take you through all the stages of your rehab to help you return to sport as soon as possible.
+Our therapists will conduct a detailed assessment to pinpoint the cause of your hip pain.
+Once we identify the factors contributing to your discomfort, we will work with you to develop a personalized treatment and management plan.
+Initially, we will focus on reducing pain and inflammation around the hip, followed by introducing strengthening exercises to help restore function and get you back to the activities you enjoy.
+If you’re an athlete experiencing hip or groin pain, our physiotherapists will guide you through each stage of rehabilitation to help you return to sport as quickly and safely as possible.

 bottom of page